S-1 Executive Committee: Further British developments

 Urey began considering isotope separation methods.
 The centrifuge process was regarded as the most promising.
 Beams had developed such a process at the University of Virginia during the 1930s, but had encountered technical difficulties.
 The process required high rotational speeds, but at certain speeds harmonic vibrations developed that threatened to tear the machinery apart.
 It was therefore necessary to accelerate quickly through these speeds.
 In 1941 he began working with uranium hexafluoride, the only known gaseous compound of uranium, and was able to separate uranium-235.
 At Columbia, Urey had Karl P. Cohen investigate the process, and he produced a body of mathematical theory making it possible to design a centrifugal separation unit, which Westinghouse undertook to construct.
 Another possibility was gaseous diffusion, which George B. Kistiakowsky suggested at a lunch on May 21, 1940.

 The September 1940 Tizard Mission shared the British results with the Americans, but this only made them aware that they were behind the British, and possibly the Germans too.
 On April 15, 1941, Briggs received a note from Rudolf Ladenburg, a physicist at Princeton University, stating:

 It may interest you that a colleague of mine who arrived from Berlin via Lisbon a few days ago, brought the following message: a reliable colleague who is working at a technical research laboratory asked him to let us know that a large number of German physicists are working intensively on the problem of the uranium bomb under direction of Heisenberg, that Heisenberg himself tries to delay the work as much as possible, fearing catastrophic results of a success.
 But he cannot help fulfilling the orders given to him, and if the problem can be solved, it will be solved probably in the near future.
 So he gave the advice to us to hurry up if U.S.A. will not come too late.

 Bush therefore commissioned a review of the uranium project by the National Academy of Sciences.
 The review committee was chaired by Arthur Compton, with physicists Ernest O. Lawrence, John C. Slater, and John H. Van Vleck and chemist William D. Coolidge as its other members.
 It issued a favorable report on May 17, 1941, recommending an intensified effort, but Bush was troubled by the emphasis on nuclear power instead of nuclear weapons, and had two engineers, Oliver E. Buckley from the Bell Telephone Laboratories and L. Warrington Chubb from Westinghouse added to produce a second report with an emphasis on estimating how soon practical benefits could be expected.

 S-1 Section

+The work of Briggs' committee was seen as insufficiently urgent by some of the scientists who were familiar with it.
+Karl T. Compton complained in early 1941: